 Coronavirus Recovery Rates

 Scientists and researchers are constantly tracking infections and recoveries.
 But they have data only on confirmed cases, so they can’t count people who don’t get COVID-19 tests.
 Experts also don’t have information about the outcome of every infection.
-However, early estimates predict that the overall COVID-19 recovery rate is between 97% and 99.75%.

 How You Might Feel While Recovering

 Not everyone who catches SARS-CoV-2 will notice symptoms.
 If you do get them, they may show up 2 to 14 days after your infection.
 And those symptoms can vary from one person to the next.

 One of the most common signs is a fever, which for most adults is 100.4 F or higher.
 It means your body is trying to fight off an invader.

 Some people who had COVID-19 said they had trouble taking deep breaths and felt like they had a tight band wrapped around their chest.
 Others have likened the illness to a bad cold.
 Still others said it was the sickest they’ve ever felt.

 Loss of smell and taste have been reported in many cases.
 Some patients have skin rashes and darkened toes, called “COVID toes.”